EOSLaoMao/SafeDelegatebw/README.md

 permissions:
      owner     1:    1 OWNER_KEY
         active     1:    1 ACTIVE_KEY
-           delegateperm     1:    1 PUBKEY    1 CREDITOR@eosio.code
+           delegateperm     1:    1 CREDITOR@eosio.code
            creditorperm     1:    1 bankofstaked@eosio.code
 ```

-Now it's all set, contact Bank of Staked to add it to creditor table to start leasing your EOS(which is only aval to BPs for now)
+Now it's all set, contact Bank of Staked to add it to creditor table to start leasing your EOS(which is only aval to BPs for now)[https://t.me/BOSCreditor](https://t.me/BOSCreditor)